 Due to COVID-19, Counseling Services has been operating remotely to protect the health and safety of our students and staff.
 We have made some changes to the delivery of our services which now include telephone triage and teletherapy through Zoom based on clinical assessment.

 Personal counseling that consists of a one-to-one experience where the focus is on resolving personal conflicts and developing strategies to cope more effectively with life’s challenges.
 This is our most popular service.
 We offer a brief therapy approach that is goal-directed and solution-focused.
 When more intensive help is required, counselors assist students and their families in accessing additional resources.
-Check our resource list for off-campus referrals.
+Learn more about our resource list for off-campus referrals.

 Psychological emergencies (risk of harm to self or others) are seen immediately during regular counseling hours.
 Students who are in urgent need of assistance may walk into the Counseling Services Office or call 215-572-2967 and will be triaged to determine their level of need.
 If a psychological emergency occurs outside of regular counseling hours, Public Safety (215-572-2999) and/or Residence Life (215-572-4026) may be contacted directly.